 Scripts should be commercially viable narratives that explore Jewish themes, such as Jewish identity, culture, values, heritage, religion, spirituality, or history.

-Writers must be based in the United States, at least 21 years of age, and have some industry experience, potentially including:
+Writers must be based in the United States, be at least 21 years of age, and have some industry experience, potentially including:

 Represented by a current Agent or Manager